All Episodes

 It's just couched in rhetoric that is somewhat hypnotic.

-Makes you think that somebody's new.
+It makes you think that somebody's new.

 That's a crock.

-All of this is a croc.
+All of this is a crock.

-You know, you you are either for the concept of individual liberty, prosperity, security, and freedom, or you're not.
+You know, you are either for the concept of individual liberty, prosperity, security, and freedom, or you're not.

-And if you don't want individual liberty, if you don't want the opportunities that this country provides for yourself and your family economically and socially, if you don't want your country to be as safe and protected as it could be, then by all means vote Obama.
+And if you don't want individual liberty, if you don't want the opportunities that this country provides for yourself and your family economically and socially, if you don't want your country to be as safe and protected as it could be, then by all means, vote, Obama.

-By all means vote for every Democrat you can find.
+By all means, vote for every Democrat you can find.

-If you really think that economic security is some politician who's going to make things right, he's going to get even with these people, have more than they should.
+If you really think that economic security is some politician who's going to make things right, who's going to get even with these people, have more than they should, you go ahead and vote liberalism.

 And you are going to stay exactly where you are economically, may even get worse.